Skip to main content

 4. Ongoing review monitoring

 Every customer we connect with a shop receives a one-click review request three days after their service.
 Reviews under 4 stars route to manual moderation.
-A shop's running average must stay at or above 4.0 stars across 10+ reviews to remain in the network.
+Our standing rule: a shop's running average must stay at or above 4.0 stars across 10+ reviews to remain in the network.
 Drops below 4.0 trigger a 30-day review pause while we work with the shop to address customer concerns.

-We also monitor Google and Yelp listings for partner shops monthly.
+We also plan to spot-check Google and Yelp listings for partner shops on a monthly cadence.
 Major review-score drops or pattern complaints trigger the same internal review process.

 What this is not